 They look amazing on the dessert table!

 This recipe is just like the classic, Little Debbie Oatmeal Cream pie, except made with chocolate.
 Soft and chewy with a perfect cream center, melted white chocolate forms “laces” on the top.

-If you love these cookies, be sure to try our favorite no bake Chocolate Oatmeal Cookies too!
+If you love these cookies, be sure to try our favorite no bake No Bake Chocolate Oatmeal Cookies too!

 - Shortening.
 Butter flavored Crisco works best.
 You’ll use it in both the cookie dough and the filling.
 Do not substitute butter or oil.

 - Brown sugar.
 Either light or dark brown sugar can be used.
 Dark brown sugar brings out a stronger molasses flavor.